Fox2Code/FoxMagiskModuleManager/README.md

 ## License

-Fox's Magisk Manager, the icon, and names are copyright 2021-present [Fox2Code](https://github.com/Fox2Code).
-The Androidacy name, logo, integration, and later portions of the code are copyright
+Fox's Magisk Module Manager, the icon, and names are copyright 2021-present [Fox2Code](https://github.com/Fox2Code).
+The Androidacy name(s), logo, integration, and later portions of the code are copyright
 2022-present [Androidacy](https://www.androidacy.com/?utm_source=fox-repo&utm_medium=web).
 See
 [LICENSE](LICENCE) for details.
 Library licenses can be found in the licenses section of the app.

-Modules and their files, names, and other assets are not covered by this license or other agreements, and are not warranted, checked, or otherwise guaranteed by the authors of this app.
+Modules and their files, names, and other assets are not covered by this license or other agreements, and are not warranted, checked, or otherwise guaranteed by the authors of this app, and may have their own licenses, agreements, and terms, of which the author(s) of this app do not check or have any responsibility for.

 Some third party backend services may have additional terms, please check their terms of service before